-Challenges of Planning Virtual Events (and How to Overcome Them)
+Challenges of Planning Virtual Events (& How to Overcome Them)

-Virtual events have been a game-changer for companies, but challenges in virtual events planning are common, though they can be overcome.
+Virtual events have been a game-changer for many companies.
+However, challenges in virtual events planning are common, but they can be overcome.

-When Covid-19 hit the world, an online evolution uprooted the schedules and plans of all industries.
+When Covid-19 hit, an online evolution uprooted the schedules and plans of industries.
 The number of online events doubled as people were looking forward to more virtual sessions.

 A primary concern is how to better deal with the online evolution, and make the virtual event experience better.